hturnbull93/makers_notes/skills_workshops/sqlzoo.md

 To return the total gdp of the Africa, SELECT SUM(gdp) FROM world WHERE continent = 'Africa'.

+AVG also works the same bit will average.

 ```sql
 SELECT SUM(gdp)
   FROM world